miaoGitHubs/meanApp/README.md

 ## How to deploy this project to heroku
 1. Goto angular.json: "outputPath": "backend/angular",
 2. Open terminal: ng build --prod
+3. Goto \MEANApp\backend directory.
-3. Login Heroku and commit change to it so that deploy it on Heroku:
+   Login Heroku and commit change to it so that deploy it on Heroku:
   1). heroku login
   2). git add .
   3). git commit -am "make it better"
   4). git push heroku master